djrlj694/cookiecutter-cookiecutter/CONTRIBUTING.md

-# Contributing to Cookiecutter Cookiecutter
+# Contributing Guidelines

-Contributions toward improving [Cookiecutter Cookiecutter](README.md) (its source code, documentation, etc.) are welcome via GitHub's [pull request](https://github.com/djrlj694/cookiecutter-cookiecutter/pull/new/master) process.
+Contributions toward improving [Cookiecutter Cookiecutter](README.md) (its source code, documentation, etc.) are welcome via GitHub's [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) process.
 By submitting a pull request, you acknowledge and agree to the following:

 1. You have the right to license your contribution to Cookiecutter Cookiecutter's project leader (djrlj694@gmail.com) and the Cookiecutter Cookiecutter community;
 2. Your contributions are licensed under the [MIT License](LICENSE.md).